TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/Extensions.rst

 The importance of the knowledge that security updates are available has been discussed above (see :ref:`TYPO3 security-bulletins
 <security-bulletins>`).
 It is also essential to know how to check for
-extension updates: the *Extension Manager* (EM) is a TYPO3 backend module accessible for backend users with administrator privileges.
+extension updates: the *`Extension Manager`:pn:* (EM) is a TYPO3 backend module accessible for backend users with administrator privileges.
 A manual check for extension updates is available in this module.

-The EM uses a cached version of the extension list from the TYPO3 Extension Repository (TER) to compare the extensions currently installed and the latest versions available.
+The EM uses a cached version of the extension list from the `TYPO3`:pn:
+Extension Repository (TER) to compare the extensions currently installed and the latest versions available.
 Therefore, you should retrieve an up-to-date version of the extension list from TER before